-The guidance confirms that those on fixed-term contracts can be furloughed, and that contracts can be renewed or extended during the furlough period without breaching the terms of the scheme.
+The guidance confirms that those on fixed-term contracts can be furloughed, and that contracts can be renewed or extended during the furlough period without breaching the terms of the scheme, provided this is done before the contract expires and provided that the contract did not start and end between 28 February and 19 March.
 An employer cannot claim under the scheme once the contract has expired.

 If an employer is considering terminating a fixed-term contract during or after a period of furlough, we recommend that legal advice is sought to evaluate the potential risks of claims for unfair dismissal and/or for the less favourable treatment of fixed-term employees.